<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/c23eff63613649339a864dbd6dedfb92/pixel?tag=ViewContent&amp;noscript=1">

 Drought, Water Supply, Heat, and Wildfire Risks

-As summer approaches, emerging El Niño conditions, below-normal snowpack in parts of the western U.S., and ongoing drought are shaping seasonal risks across North America.
+Emerging El Niño conditions, below-normal snowpack in parts of the western U.S., and ongoing drought are shaping seasonal risks across North America.
 These factors are raising concerns around water supply, wildfire potential, energy demand, smoke impacts, and air quality heading into the months ahead.

-In this webinar, AEM meteorologists will break down the key drivers shaping summer 2026, including expected temperature and precipitation patterns and areas of elevated wildfire risk across the U.S. and Canada.
+In this webinar, AEM meteorologists break down the key drivers shaping summer 2026, including expected temperature and precipitation patterns and areas of elevated wildfire risk across the U.S. and Canada.

-Topics will include:
+Topics include:

 • Current drought conditions in the U.S. and Canada